gaoyuankidult/DRL-AI/README.rst

 DRL-AI
 ============

-This project is a implementation of the paper
+This project is a CUDA implementation of the paper

 Playing Atari with Deep Reinforcement Learning